starterra/starterra-tool-dapp/README.md

 ```

 ### Using wallet provider

-You can use all hooks and function provided by wallet-provider
+You can use all hooks and functions provided by wallet-provider

 ```tsx
 import React from 'react'
 import { useWallet, useConnectedWallet } from 'starterra-tool-dapp'